-A loan that is past due between 1 to 90 days is classified "past due", but not impaired.
+A loan that is past due between 1 to 90 days is classified "past due," but not impaired.
 A loan is considered to be "impaired" when the loan is past due for more than 90 days.
-As of December 31, 2018, the Bank did not have loans that are impaired, but one commercial mortgage loan in Ontario that was past due, but not impaired, with the amount of \$942K.
+As of December 31, 2019, the Bank has one impaired commercial mortgage loan in Ontario with the amount of \$915K and no other past due status loan.